marimo-team/marimo/docs/guides/deploying/index.md

 WASM notebooks support most but not all Python features and packages.
 See our [guide on WASM notebooks](../../guides/wasm.md) to learn more.
 ```

+## Programmatically running the marimo backend

+When deploying marimo notebooks, you can run the marimo backend programmatically.
+This allows you to customize the backend to your needs and deploy it in your own environment.

+See the [programmatically running the marimo backend guide](programmatically.md) for more information.

 ## Health and status endpoints